Toronto Raptors president says he was shoved by police officer because he is Black

 "It was an exhilarating moment of achievement for our organization, for our players, for our city, for our country, and for me personally, given my long-tenured professional journey in the NBA."

-The legal firm representing Strickland did not immediately respond to CNN’s request for comment.
+The legal firm representing Officer Strickland did not immediately respond to CNN's request for comment.

 Strickland had filed a suit in February against Ujiri, claiming that he had "suffered, and will continue to suffer, physical, mental, emotional, and economic injuries" as a result of the incident.